Capillar/capillar-solidity/README.md

 1. Use `truffle test` command to run tests

 ## Contract Rollout (ICO)
-1. Test coverage 100% (see /tests in repository) [IN PROGRESS]
+1. Test coverage 100% (see /tests in repository) [DONE]
-1. Testing deployment in private testnet
+1. Testing deployment in private testnet [IN PROGRESS]
 1. Deployment in public testnet and public testing
 1. Deployment in main Ethereum network and distributing tokens